 At this stage, you should check your credit report to make sure everything is up to date and there aren’t any errors.
 Lenders will look at this when making a decision, so you should check that everything is as it should be.

 Once you have found a property you like within your budget, you will make an offer, usually through an estate agent.
 You should only have to pay for an estate agent if you are selling a property, so this stage shouldn’t cost the buyer anything.

 If the seller accepts your offer, then you will instruct a specialist solicitor known as a conveyancing solicitor to handle the legal matters.
 Your solicitor will carry out the required research to ensure there are no hidden issues with the property.
 They will also handle the legal process of transferring the property from the seller to the buyer.
-If you would like to instruct Gorvins as your conveyancing solicitor, get in touch with our team on 0161 930 5350, email us at email@example.com, fill in the online form or use our conveyancing guide to get your quote.
+If you would like to instruct Gorvins as your conveyancing solicitor, get in touch with our team on 0161 930 5350, email us at email@example.com or fill in the online form

 This is a check carried out by the lender to make sure that the property is worth the price that you are willing to pay.
 It isn’t an extensive survey and it won’t tell you anything that is wrong with the property, it is just to confirm the value for the lender.

 You will need to commission a survey of the property to make sure that there are no pressing issues that could impact the value of the property.
 If the survey finds something that will cost £4,000 to fix, then you can use this information to negotiate a better deal on the price.
 There are three types of surveys that you can request, with different levels of reporting.

 RICS Condition Report – This is a basic survey that covers the essentials.
 It is most suitable for new builds or where the home is in very good condition.
 No advice or valuation is given.